 1. Your Staff Members Are Checked Out

 You have one employee who is typing away on a laptop.
-There is another who is talking on the phone.
-Who is going to be greeting the visitors?
+Another person is talking on the phone.
+Who will be greeting the visitors?

 Would you venture into a trade booth like this?
 You want your employees to remain focused throughout the show.
-They should be engaging with visitors and enticing them to enter the booth for your company.
+They should engage visitors and encourage them to enter the booth for your company.

 2. Cutting Corners with the Trade Show Booth Design

-The design of your booth is of paramount importance.
+The design of your booth is paramount.
 Going for the cheapest solution you can find is definitely not the best approach.

-The booth design is going to determine whether people come to find out more about your business and your products and services, or whether they walk right past you.
+The booth design will determine whether people stop to learn more about your business and products and services, or walk right past you.

-You need something that is striking as people walk by your trade show booth design.
-Not only that, but stands out from other booths, is easy to read, and communicates what your business is about.
+You need something that stands out as people walk by your trade show booth.
+Not only that, but it stands out from other booths, is easy to read, and communicates what your business is about.

-Next, have comfortable furniture for someone to sit down and engage at your booth.
-You want to stick around and learn about your business and become your next client.
+Next, provide comfortable seating so people can sit down and engage at your booth.
+You want to stick around, learn about your business, and become your next client.

 Therefore, have great leave-behind products you can give away at your booth.
 You will want to be sure your logo stands on the products you give away.
 For example, you could give away light-up pens, pretty calendars, or hand sanitizers.